myseq/kennasecurity-api/README.md

 ### :octocat: kenna-cve :snake: (win32)
 > To query the number of vulnerable hosts (and vulnerabilites) based on CVE ID.
+> Uploaded win32 binary copy for sharing.

 ![kenna-cve-win.exe](screenshots/kenna-cve.png)

-### :octocat: kenna-status / kenna-status-win :snake:
+### :octocat: kenna-status / kenna-status-win (win32) :snake:
 > To check the KennaSecurity status at https://status.kennasecurity.com for the past 90 days.
+> Uploaded win32 binary copy for sharing.

 ![kenna-status.py](screenshots/kenna-status.png)